arenaxr/arena-docs/content/python-api/attributes/sound.md

     </div>
     <a class="headerlink" href="#Sound"></a>

             <div class="docstring"><p>Sound attribute class to manage its properties in the ARENA: The sound component defines the entity as a source of sound or audio.
-The sound component is positional and is thus affected by the component's position.
+The sound component can be positional and is thus affected by the component's position.
 More properties at <a href="https://aframe.io/docs/1.5.0/components/sound.html">https://aframe.io/docs/1.5.0/components/sound.html</a> A-Frame Sound.
 Usage: <code>sound=Sound(...)</code></p>

 <h6 id="parameters">Parameters</h6>